jboss-developer/jboss-eap-quickstarts/wsat-simple/README.md

     remote: Starting application...
     remote: Done
     remote: Running .openshift/action_hooks/post_deploy
-    To ssh://1e63c17c2dd94a329f21555a33dc617d@wsatsimple-quickstart.rhcloud.com/~/git/wsatsimple.git/
+    To ssh://1e63c17c2dd94a329f21555a33dc617d@wsatsimple-YOUR_DOMAIN_NAME.rhcloud.com/~/git/wsatsimple.git/
        e6f80bd..63504b9  master -> master

 Note that the `openshift` profile in the `pom.xml` file is activated by OpenShift.
-This causes the WAR built by OpenShift to be copied to the `deployments` directory and deployed without a context path.
+This causes the WAR built by OpenShift to be copied to the `deployments/` directory and deployed without a context path.

 ### Test the OpenShift Application